| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 Causal Shapley values were proposed by

-Frye et al. (2020) as a way to explain the total effect of features
+Heskes et al. (2020) as a way to explain the total effect of features

-on the prediction, taking into account their causal relationships, by adapting the sampling procedure in shapr
+on the prediction, taking into account their causal relationships, by adapting the sampling procedure in shapr.

 future::future and progressr::progressr packages.